-The School Loop system automatically logs the most account activity by user and machine.
-These logs can be used to track down problems such as a student sending inappropriate messages or for documenting account usage.
+School Loop automatically logs most account activity by users and machines.
+These logs can be used by school admins to track down problems such as a student sending inappropriate messages or for documenting account usage.
 This article shares the process of tracking user activity with a fictitious example.

-- Search for a user via User Management.
+- Search for the user Jessie Abanto via User Management.

-- Click the user's name to see their Edit Account page.
+- Click the user's name to see their Account page.

-- Look for the User History and Account History buttons as pictured below.
+- Look for the User History and Account History buttons for the user as pictured below.

-In our investigation, we are looking for an email with the subject line “Hey Dude!”.
-The logs clearly indicate that the message was sent from Jessie’s account on March 25, 2013, at 4:45 PM, but Jessie’s mom tells us that her daughter was in the middle of a soccer game that evening and could not possibly have sent that message.
+However, Jessie’s mom claims that her daughter was in the middle of a soccer game that evening and could not possibly have sent that message.

 School Loop not only logs activity by a user but also by Machine and IP address.
 Your IT department can determine if the IP address is used by the school but typically cannot pinpoint a particular computer.

 Machine addresses, on the other hand, are unique to every computer on the planet and could be used to track down a particular computer.
-However, much can be learned from simply clicking on the Research Machine button.
+Click on the Research Machine button to view Machine History.

-The Machine History logs also indicate that the inappropriate message was sent from Ima’s account, but a close comparison of the User History and Machine History reveal some interesting details.
+The Machine History logs indicate that the inappropriate message was sent from Jessie Abanto account, but a close comparison of timestamps in the User History and Machine History reveal some interesting details.

-Take note of the timestamps on the Machine History.
 It appears that Phat Pham was on this particular computer logging in at 4:47 PM.
-Because of the timestamps, it appears that Phat Pham was logging in as Jessie while she was at her soccer game.
+Because of the timestamps, it seems that Phat Pham was logging in as Jessie while she was at her soccer game.